Lena Kelly • June 04, 2018

 Click here to learn more about How BoxCast Compares to Facebook Live and YouTube Live.

-When you decide that a great streaming service is something worth paying for, you’ll find that companies charge anywhere from $19.99/month to upwards of $1,500/month for unlimited video streaming.
+When you decide that a great streaming service is something worth paying for, you’ll find that companies charge anywhere from $20/month to $1,000/month for unlimited video streaming.